Douglas R. Bish

 Students marked by *

 - El-Amine, H., E.K.
 Bish, and D.R.
 Bish (2017) Robust post-donation blood screening under limited information on prevalence rates.
-Forthcoming in Operations Research
+Operations Research.

 Finalist for the 2015 INFORMS Pierskalla Award for the Best Paper in Healthcare.